 Unfortunately, bullying is all too common among children.
 As high as 25% of pre-teens and teens in the general population are estimated to experience bullying.
 Among marginalized populations, such as foster youth, that figure goes up to 80%.
 It is highly likely that your CASA child that you advocate for is being bullied, is at risk of being bullied or is bullying others.
-In an informal FosterClub survey of current and former foster your several children said that bullying happens in the group or foster homes.
+In an informal FosterClub survey of current and former foster youth, several children said that bullying happens in the group or foster homes.
 Bullying can have serious lifelong consequences.
 As an advocate you must be equipped to help your CASA child.

 - Louisiana Anti-Bullying Laws and Policies - Take a look at Louisiana laws and regulations, it's full of helpful links & definitions